FAQ - Immunizations

 A. Make sure that you take your child’s immunization record with you when you enroll your child in school or childcare.
 You will be given a Certificate of Immunization Status to complete with the date of your child’s shots.
 Parent and guardians can sign the Certificate of Immunization Status; there is no need to have it signed by your child’s medical provider.
 However, if you are 15 years of age or older you do not need a parent or guardian to sign the Certificate of Immunization Status; you may sign it yourself.

-A. Even if you don't have the money to pay for them, your public health clinic offers shots at a very low cost.
+A. Even if you don't have the money to pay for shots, your public health clinic offers them at a very low cost.
 At the Washington County Health Department, no one is denied service based on the inability to pay.
+Call 503-846-8851.

 A. Thimerosal is organic mercury based preservative used in vaccines.
 Thimerosal has been an additive to vaccines since the 1930’s because it is very effective in preventing bacterial and fungal contamination.
 There are no valid studies that show a link between thimerosal in vaccines and autistic spectrum disorder.
 "Since 2001, all routinely recommended vaccines manufactured for administration to [children] in the U.S. have been either thimerosal-free or have contained only extremely small amounts of thimerosal." -American Academy of Pediatrics